w3f/polkadot-spec/spec.md

 ```
 Candidate: [
-	parachain_index: U64,
+	parachain_index: ChainID,
 	collator_signature: Signature,
-	unprocessed_ingress: [ [ [ bytes, ... ], ... ], ... ],	// ordered by parachain index and then by block number and then by message index.
+	unprocessed_ingress: [ [ [ bytes ] ] ],	// ordered by parachain index and then by block number and then by message index.
-	block_data: U64
+	block_data: bytes
 ]
 ```